numpy/numpy/doc/source/reference/random/index.rst

 structure allows alternative bit generators to be used with little code duplication.

-Numpy implements several different `BitGenerator` classes implementing different PRNG algorithms. `default_rng` currently uses `~PCG64` as the default `BitGenerator`.
+NumPy implements several different `BitGenerator` classes implementing different PRNG algorithms. `default_rng` currently uses `~PCG64` as the default `BitGenerator`.
 It has better statistical properties and performance over the `~MT19937` algorithm used in the legacy `RandomState`.
 See